netdata/netdata/libnetdata/gorilla/README.md

 are highly compressible, just one Gorilla buffer is able to store all the values that otherwise would require a regular 4096 byte page, ie. we can use just 512 bytes instead.
-In the worst case scenario (for metrics whose values are not compressible at all), a Gorilla page might end having `9` Gorilla buffers, consuming 4608 bytes.
-In practice, this is pretty rare and does not negate the effect of compression for the of the metrics.
+In the worst case scenario (for metrics whose values are not compressible at all), a Gorilla page might end up having `9` Gorilla buffers, consuming 4608 bytes.
+In practice, this is pretty rare and does not negate the effect of compression for the metrics.

 When a gorilla page is full, ie. it contains 1024 slots/values, we serialize the linked-list of gorilla buffers directly to disk.
 During deserialization,